 The transition from Requires Improvement status in 2022 to Good and Outstanding ratings in 2024 reflects Mr Owens' leadership and staff commitment.
 The curriculum has been refreshed, with greater emphasis on cultural richness and breadth.
 Assessment practices have been refined to better inform teaching, though the school acknowledges this remains an area requiring continued development.
 Parent satisfaction has grown markedly; Ofsted Parent View surveys show strong agreement that children are happy, feel safe, and are well behaved.

-Breaking this down further: in reading, 87% reached expected standard with a scaled score average of 111.
-In mathematics, 84% reached expected standard with a score of 109.
-In grammar, punctuation and spelling, 87% met the benchmark, with the highest average scaled score across all three domains at 112.
-For science, 87% achieved expected standard, matching the England average of 82%.
+Breaking this down further: in reading, 90% reached the expected standard with a scaled score average of 110.
+In mathematics, 90% reached the expected standard with a score of 110.
+In grammar, punctuation and spelling, 80% met the benchmark, with an average scaled score of 109.
+For science, 80% achieved the expected standard.

-The higher attainment data is particularly revealing.
-At the higher standard, 44% of pupils achieved greater depth across reading, writing and mathematics, compared to just 8% nationally.
-This breadth of advanced achievement suggests the school is not simply coaching to pass-marks but genuinely developing deeper understanding.
-Individual subject breakdowns show particular strength in reading (61% at higher standard versus England average around 30%) and grammar, punctuation and spelling (71% at higher standard).
+The higher attainment data is more selective in the current dataset.
+At the higher standard, 10% of pupils achieved greater depth across reading, writing and mathematics.
+Individual subject breakdowns still show depth in reading (60% at higher standard), mathematics (50% at higher standard) and grammar, punctuation and spelling (40% at higher standard), with writing greater depth at 10%.

-The school ranks 281st in England for primary outcomes (FindMySchool data), positioning it among the elite tier of primary schools.
-Locally, it holds 2nd place among Aylesbury schools.
-These rankings reflect consistent performance over several years and represent a recovery trajectory; in 2022, the school was rated Requires Improvement, yet by 2024 inspection outcomes had shifted dramatically upwards.
+The school ranks 1,962nd out of 14,978 primary schools in England for academic performance (FindMySchool data), positioning it in a strong national band rather than the previous elite-tier claim.
+Locally, it holds 3rd place among Aylesbury primary schools.
+These rankings sit alongside a recovery trajectory; in 2022, the school was rated Requires Improvement, yet by 2024 inspection outcomes had shifted dramatically upwards.

 England ranks and key metrics (where available)